movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 are writable, including extent and bitmap free-space records.
-Mount requires the newest valid superblock, no pending log, no seeding device or read-only selected tree, and an extent tree without legacy extent items, shared references, snapshots, or simple-quota owner refs.
+Mount requires the newest valid superblock, no pending log, no seeding device or read-only selected tree, and an extent tree without legacy extent items or simple-quota owner refs.
 Writable mount recovers zero-link file-tree orphans and linked regular-file truncate markers before exposing any view.
 Root-tree orphans and cleanup markers on other linked inode types still reject writable mount.